 From time to time British Armed Forces Federation receives desperate requests for help from former interpreters or other Locally Employed Civilians (LECs) / Locally Employed Staff (LES) who consider themselves in danger because they worked for British forces in Afghanistan.
 Some now wish to settle in the UK.

 It's true that one of our founding members had a leading role in the largely successful campaign on behalf of Iraqi former local staff.
 We supported that campaign in various ways, including writing to Prime Minister Gordon Brown and to MPs, and providing information on the scheme operated by our Danish allies.
+Several broadcast interviews were given by BAFF members who had served in Iraq.

 Another of our founding members, while serving in Iraq, conducted an informal straw poll showing support for local staff among his deployed colleagues.